williamdemeo/Czerny/README.md

 -----------
 The Czerny Conjecture is a statement about all finite automata, even those with more than two letters.
-So, while this program might be able to find a counter-example, it will not verify the Czerny Conjecture for a given n (since we're only checking automata with two letters).
+So, while this program might be able to find a counterexample, it will not verify the Czerny Conjecture for a given n (since we're only checking automata with two letters).
 Of course, the code could be modified to use more letters.

 Possible Improvements
 ---------------------
-It's possible we could use Freese's thinning method to eliminate some coordinates and compute the free algebra much faster, and yet still be able to test for counterexamples.
-On the other hand, I suspect that speeding up the free algebra computation will not result in major gains, since the real problem is that the number of pairs of unary maps on n grows exponentially, so even if the algorithm does nothing inside the loop, it will take a long time for large n.
+Perhaps it is possible to could use Freese's thinning method to eliminate some coordinates and compute the free algebra faster, and yet still be able to test for counterexamples.
+I haven't given much thought to whether this would work because I suspect that speeding up the free algebra computation will not result in major gains.
+The real problem is that the number of pairs of unary maps on n grows exponentially, so even if the algorithm does nothing inside the loop, it will take a long time for large n.

-Probably a better way to improve the algorithm is to think of smart ways to thin this set of candidate pairs of unary maps.
+Probably a better way to improve the algorithm is to think of smart ways to thin the set of candidate pairs of unary maps.

 Sample Output